-- A NOTE ON IMAGES: All images used in this course are for educational purposes only and may not be replicated, copied, or appropriated for personal use. - A NOTE ON DUE DATES: The table in Canvas lists our assignments and their due dates.
-Due dates will be changed & will fall mostly on Sundays-the last day of each module/week. - A NOTE ON THE SYLLABUS: I reserve the right to alter this syllabus when necessary.
+- A NOTE ON IMAGES: All images used in this course are for educational purposes only and may not be replicated, copied, or appropriated for personal use. - A NOTE ON DUE DATES: Due dates will vary each week. - A NOTE ON THE SYLLABUS: I reserve the right to alter this syllabus when necessary.
 If the need arises to do so, I will notify you by announcement.